justin-napolitano/data-blog/content/blog/carbon-shipping-projections/index.md

 Carbon capture is likely a billion dollar industry at scale.

 Across 500 iterations of modeling we see about $273,000 dollars worth of economic activity annualy.
-This is fairly reasonable, but thankfully not as high as the billion that I had reported earlier.
+This is fairly sizable and within reason.

+It is important to note, that the cost of shipping CO2 was sourced from an article published in 2004.
+I will update the value to better reflect the current economy.
+I expect an elevation in cost due to inflation and general price increases across the supply chain.